 Introduction to Prot's Dots for Debian

-The purpose of this book is to help you reproduce my custom desktop session on Debian 10 ‘Buster’.
+The purpose of this book is to help you reproduce my custom desktop session on Debian 10 ‘Buster’ (the current Debian “stable”).
 The set of configurations that make up my system shall hereinafter be referred to as “my dotfiles” or other notions that are described in context.

 My dotfiles apply to a BSPWM session.
 That tiling window manager is the core package.
 Complementing it, are programs that draw a system panel at the top of the viewport, display desktop notifications, set the wallpaper, perform live theme changes to the terminals and graphical applications, and the like.
 The idea is to have a lightweight yet perfectly functional desktop environment by combining small, specialised tools.